Carnival of Souls (1998 film): Release

+Home media

-The film was released on DVD by Lions Gate on February 23, 1999.
+The film was released on DVD by Lionsgate on February 23, 1999.
 It was later released by VCI on January 15, 2001, and by Cinema Club on December 31 that same year.

+On December 23, 2024, the German company NSM Records issued the film on Blu-ray in a three limited edition media books featuring different cover artwork.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 20% based on five reviews, with a weighted average rating of 4.1/10.
+Critical response

 Shawn Handling from HorrorNews.net stated that, although the film was "a decent little fright picture" and its style made up for its lack of originality, Handling criticized the film's "run-of the-mill" performances, writing, predictable story, lack of scares, and choice of music.
 TV Guide awarded the film 1/5 stars, calling the film "dismal", writing, "Though filled with modern-day horror contrivances, Grossman's film evokes none of the haunting atmosphere that distinguished Herk Harvey's eerily timeless original."

+Matty Budrewicz of the horror film website The Schlock Pit praised the film in a 2021 retrospective, describing it as "a neat psychological frightener deserving of more than the ignominy it’s currently saddled with.
+A film that deals with the deep-rooted effects of trauma, Grossman’s robust if slightly predictable overhaul might seem a touch passé by modern standards now that the whole ‘facing your demons before you can find peace in the afterlife’ thing has been done to death, but it’s a fine example of how to do such explicitly Jacob’s Ladder–inspired material correctly."